Resources

 Water Resources

-• NY State Fish Advisory – Annual publication by the NYS Dept of Health that provides recommendations for safe levels of consumption of fish for waterbodies in New York.
+- NY State Fish Advisory – Recommendations for safe levels of consumption of fish for waterbodies in New York.
+Regularly updated by the NYS Dept. of Health.

 Pollution Prevention

-• EPA Toxic Release Sites - The Emergency Planning and Community Right-to-Know Act (EPCRA) was enacted in 1986.
+- EPA Toxic Release Inventory- The Emergency Planning and Community Right-to-Know Act (EPCRA) was enacted in 1986.
 One of EPCRA's primary purposes is to inform citizens of toxic chemical releases in their areas.
 EPCRA Section 313 requires EPA and the States to collect data annually on releases and transfers of certain toxic chemicals from industrial facilities and make the data available to the public through the Toxics Release Inventory (TRI).

 Accidental releases of petroleum, toxic chemicals, gases, and other hazardous materials occur frequently throughout New York State.
 Relatively small releases have the potential to endanger public health and contaminate groundwater, surface water, and soils.
 To report a spill, call the NYS Spill Hotline: 1-800-457-7362.